JoseALermaIII/bitburner-scripts-js/src/docs/en/getting_started/vscodium_setup.md

 This necessitates going with [portable mode](https://github.com/VSCodium/vscodium/blob/master/DOCS.md#how-do-i-run-vscodium-in-portable-mode) in a subfolder like, `X:\PortableApps\VSCodium_x64`.

 For Windows and Linux, it's the same as [VS Code's portable mode guide](https://code.visualstudio.com/docs/editor/portable).
-There's a note in VSCodium's guide for a file path difference for those wondering about MacOS.
+There's a note in VSCodium's guide for a file path difference for those wondering about macOS.

 From there, we can keep up with the portable theme by installing embeddable versions of the software we need.